Rajeshwari1432/Blood_group_detection_ML_proj/README.md

-# Blood_group_detection_ML_proj
-Blood Group Detection from Images 🩸🔍
+Blood Group Detection from Fingerprint Images 🩸🔍
 Aim
-To create an automated deep learning model that can detect a person’s blood group from image data, making blood group verification non-invasive, fast, and reliable.
+To create an automated deep learning model that can detect a person’s blood group from fingerprint images, making blood group verification non-invasive, fast, and reliable.

 Introduction
-Blood group identification is a critical step in medical procedures.
+Blood group identification is a critical step in medical and emergency services.
 Traditional methods involve blood sampling, which can be invasive and uncomfortable, especially for hemophobes (people afraid of blood).
-This project offers a solution using deep learning: predicting blood groups from images of blood group labels/tags.
+This project provides an image-based solution using deep learning: predicting blood groups from fingerprint images.
-It is particularly helpful for cross-verifying negative blood groups, where accuracy is vital.
+It is particularly useful for cross-verifying rare negative blood groups, where 100% accuracy is essential.

+Dataset
+Source: Kaggle - Fingerprint Based Blood Group Dataset

+Description:
+The dataset contains fingerprint images labeled with corresponding blood groups (A+, A-, B+, B-, AB+, AB-, O+, O-).
+Each class folder contains multiple fingerprint images collected for that blood group.

 Methodology (Step-by-Step)
 1. Dataset Preparation
-Unzipped the archive containing blood group images.
+Downloaded and extracted the fingerprint dataset from Kaggle.

-Organized original dataset into proper folders by blood group class.
+Organized images into folders by blood group labels.

 2. Data Preprocessing
-Plotted class distribution to check for imbalance among different blood groups.
+Visualized class distribution: Initially, some blood groups had more images than others.

+Balanced the dataset by:

+Undersampling all classes to match the class with the fewest images.

-Balanced the dataset by undersampling the classes to have an equal number of images per blood group.
+Using the same number of images for each blood group to avoid bias during training.

+Plotted the balanced class distribution to confirm uniformity.

 3. Data Splitting
-Split the dataset into training (80%) and testing (20%) sets.
+Split the dataset into:

+80% Training set

+20% Testing set

-Used ImageDataGenerator for real-time data augmentation (rotation, shift, zoom).
+Applied real-time data augmentation (rotation, zoom, shift) using TensorFlow’s ImageDataGenerator to artificially expand the training set.

 4. Model Building
-Built a Convolutional Neural Network (CNN) using TensorFlow/Keras.
+Built a Convolutional Neural Network (CNN) with:

-Included layers like Conv2D, MaxPooling2D, Dropout, and Dense.
+Multiple Conv2D layers + MaxPooling layers

+Dropout layers to reduce overfitting

+Fully connected Dense layers for classification

-Compiled the model with categorical_crossentropy loss and Adam optimizer.
+Compiled the model using Adam optimizer and categorical_crossentropy loss.

 5. Model Training
-Trained the CNN model on the prepared dataset over multiple epochs.
+Trained the model for several epochs on the balanced dataset.

-Monitored accuracy and loss during training to avoid overfitting.
+Monitored training and validation accuracy to ensure the model was learning appropriately.

 6. Evaluation
-Evaluated the model using:
+Evaluated model performance using:

-Confusion matrix
+Confusion Matrix

-Classification report (precision, recall, F1-score)
+Classification Report (Precision, Recall, F1-Score)

+Achieved an accuracy of approximately XX% (replace XX with your actual model accuracy).

-Visualized performance with accuracy and loss plots.
+Visualized training/validation accuracy and loss trends.

 Conclusion
-This project successfully demonstrates that blood group prediction from images is achievable with high accuracy using deep learning techniques.
+This project demonstrates that blood group prediction from fingerprint images can be achieved with deep learning techniques, offering a non-invasive, fast, and reliable alternative to traditional blood sampling.
-It reduces dependency on invasive blood sampling and provides a safe, quick, and user-friendly method for identifying blood groups.
+Balancing the dataset helped the model learn fairly across all blood groups, without favoring the majority classes.

 Use Cases
-✅ For Hemophobes: No need for blood draws—simple image recognition.
+✅ For Hemophobes: No needles, no blood draws—only fingerprint images needed.

-✅ For Hospitals and Blood Banks: Fast verification of blood groups, especially critical for rare and negative blood groups.
+✅ For Hospitals and Blood Banks: Rapid and non-invasive blood group verification.

-✅ In Emergencies: Quick identification without traditional lab tests.
+✅ Emergency Situations: Immediate identification without waiting for lab results.

+✅ Cross-verification of Negative Blood Groups: Avoids errors where negative groups are critical.

+🚀 Tech Stack
+Python 🐍

+TensorFlow/Keras 🤖

+NumPy, Matplotlib, Seaborn 📊

+Scikit-learn 🛠️